RAYogeshwaran/Full_Adder_CMOS/README.md

 12. Acknoledgements
 13. Reference
 ## Abstract
 The CMOS implementation of conventional 1 bit full adder(28T) in Synopsys custom compiler.
-Sum and carry is generated as output.
+The circuit is capable of performing addition of two 1 bit numbers considering the carry and produces the sum and carry as output.
 ## Introduction
 The design presented in this repository is a one bit full Adder circuit.
 Implemented using CMOS design.
-This circuit takes three inputs namely A,B,Cin and performs its addition and the output is shown with the sum value along with the carry bit.
+This circuit takes three inputs namely A, B, Cin and performs its addition and the output is shown with the sum value along with the carry bit.
 This is a basic and essential circuit for the construction of higher order adders.
 The adder implemented here is a conventional adder which uses 28 MOS Transistors.
 Truth table of one bit full adder is as follows:
 ![image](https://user-images.githubusercontent.com/56624086/156185340-c69b3af7-51a9-4cfc-a404-733eb6f997df.png)
+The Full Adder circuit can be implemented using the Truth Table and K-Map simplification.
-Sum = A ⊕ B ⊕ Cin
+**Sum = A ⊕ B ⊕ Cin
-Carry = A.B + B.Cin + Cin.A
+Carry = A.B + B.Cin + Cin.A**
+A Full Adder's circuit can be used as a part of many other larger circuits like Ripple Carry Adder, which adds n-bits simultaneously.
+The dedicated multiplication circuit uses Full Adder's circuit to perform Carryout Multiplication.
+Full Adders are used in ALU- Arithmetic Logic Unit.

 ## Tool Information
 The **Synopsys Custom Compiler™** design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
 The Custom Compiler design environment includes features for mixed-signal design entry, design debug, simulation management, analysis, and reporting.
 For layout, Custom Compiler provides fast and user-friendly polygon editing features and boosts productivity with its pioneering visually-assisted automation flow.

 The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

+**PrimeWave™** Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.

 ## Circuit Design
 ![Screenshot (825)](https://user-images.githubusercontent.com/56624086/156175274-59325739-9528-48a1-9107-e1c23cdb9b8e.png)